Hollow667/WiFi-Saved-Passwords/README.md

 Displays saved WiFi passwords on your Windows machine.

 ## Information
 This tool displays previously used WiFi passwords.
-Coming across a couple CMD commands and additional steps required, I concluded that this process should be automated; doing it manually is impractical.
+Coming across several CMD commands requiring additional steps, I concluded that this process should be automated; doing it manually is inefficient and time consumable.

 ## Preview
 ![](https://i.imgur.com/BmWU5x3.png)